danbahrami/polecat-component-boilerplate/README.md

 "rcc" stands for "React Class Component" and it creates the boilerplate for a stateful ES6 class component.

 Example:
-Create a `NavBar` component boilerplate in the current directory...
+Create a `NavBar` component boilerplate in a `./nav-bar` directory...
 ```
-$ rcc .
-NavBar
+$ rcc ./nav-bar NavBar

 Boilerplate created for NavBar:
-.
+./nav-bar
 ├── ...
 ├── index.js
 ├── nav-bar-component-test.js